malick08012/Time-Series-Analysis-/README.md

 # Time-Series-Analysis-
-This project aims to analyze and forecast future stock prices using time series analysis methods.
-The dataset provided contains historical stock prices, including daily information such as the opening, closing, highest, and lowest stock prices.
-The goal is to predict the future closing prices based on historical trends and patterns using various statistical techniques, with a focus on the ARIMA model.
-Objectives:
+This project focuses on analyzing and forecasting stock prices using time series analysis in Python.
+We take historical stock data and walk through a full pipeline to understand trends, uncover seasonal patterns, and build a model to predict future prices.

+🚀 What This Project Covers:
+📅 Data Preparation: Cleaned and formatted time-series data, setting the date as an index for proper analysis.

-Plot and decompose the time series data into trend, seasonality, and residual components.
+🔍 Decomposition: Broke down the time series into trend, seasonality, and residual components to better understand stock behavior over time.

-Implement moving average and exponential smoothing techniques to identify underlying trends.
+📉 Smoothing Techniques: Implemented Moving Average and Exponential Smoothing methods to reduce noise and highlight long-term trends.

-Build an ARIMA model to forecast future stock prices.
+📈 ARIMA Modeling: Built an ARIMA model (AutoRegressive Integrated Moving Average) to forecast future stock prices based on historical data.

-Evaluate the model using performance metrics like RMSE and visualize the forecasts.
+📏 Model Evaluation: Used Root Mean Squared Error (RMSE) to assess the model's prediction accuracy.

+📊 Visualization: Presented clear plots for data trends, decomposed components, and forecasted vs actual prices.

+🎯 Why This Project?

+Time series forecasting is a valuable skill in data science and finance.
+This project demonstrates a hands-on approach to:
+Preparing real-world time series data
+Applying classical forecasting methods
+Evaluating and visualizing prediction results
+It’s ideal for those interested in data analytics, financial modeling, or learning ARIMA-based forecasting from scratch.

-#Tools and Libraries Used:
+Tools and Libraries Used:

 Python, pandas, matplotlib, seaborn, statsmodels, sklearn